-Our team kicked-off the first step with a diagnostic workshop to understand the circular economy innovation themes and overarching goals of the client.
-This included assessment of client’s current position (areas of gap, areas of no presence) in terms of product portfolio, technology span, ideas in the evaluation hopper, understanding challenges—both internal and external, and finally defining the problem statement.
+Our team kicked off the first step with a diagnostic workshop to understand the circular economy innovation themes and overarching goals of the client.
+This included assessment of the client’s current position (areas of gap, areas of no presence) in terms of product portfolio, technology span, ideas in the evaluation hopper, understanding challenges—both internal and external, and finally defining the problem statement.
 As a second step, the ‘to-be state’ was finalized in agreement with the client.

-Following this, we presented an end-to-end solution for the client through our agile “Circular Economy Framework” to address both commodity and specialty portfolio of the client.
+Following this, we presented an end-to-end solution for the client through our agile “Circular Economy Framework” to address both the commodity and specialty portfolio of the client.

 The “Circular Economy Framework” entails a 3-step process—ANALYZE, PRIORITIZE, ACT—which enables companies to devise optimal strategies in the circular economy ecosystem.
 The framework threads signals from various nodes of the ecosystem, ranging from resin manufacturer- to brand owner- to retailer- to recycler.
 This helps with charting out opportunity areas and implications for the companies: